 Especially if you're exercising in the water, you'll want to get enough energy-boosting carbs for your workouts.
 Focus mainly on whole grains or nutritious carbohydrates like brown rice, oatmeal or sweet potatoes.

 Finally, don't skimp on protein, as it will help you retain muscle mass and keep your energy up while you're losing weight, according to the Mayo Clinic.
-Prioritize leaner protein sources like poultry, fish or low-fat dairy.
+Prioritize protein sources like poultry, fish or low-fat dairy.

 Combine swimming, healthy eating and a little patience, and before you know it, your weight-loss goals will be right within reach.